Woodhouse Moor Parkrun

 Communication, Team Working, Leadership, Flexibility, Planning & Organisation, Independent working, Event management.

 Training & support

 You’ll receive on the job training on the morning of the event so you will probably be asked to arrive a little before the 9am kick-off to ensure you know what you are doing.
 Each event will have a Run Director who will be your point of contact on the day – they will be able to answer any questions you may have and will ensure the event runs smoothly.

 The volunteers really are the stars of the show at parkrun:

 - You’ll get a round of applause and thanks-you’s and high-fives aplenty at every parkrun event

-- Your name will appear in lights every week in the ‘This Weeks Heroes’ section of the Woodhouse Moor parkrun website
+- Your name will appear in lights every week in the ‘This Weeks volunteers’ section of the Woodhouse Moor parkrun website

-- Each time you volunteer this will be logged on your parkrun profile and registered volunteers who attend 25 parkrun or junior parkrun events receive a free t-shirt!
+- Each time you volunteer this will be logged on your parkrun profile and registered volunteers can claim milestone t-shirts at certain intervals (50, 100, 250 & 500 events), just like parkrunners!